ldn-softdev/jtc/User Guide.md

 Template is a literal JSON containing tokens for [interpolation](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#interpolation).
 Templates can be used upon walking, insertion, updates and when comparing.
 The result of template interpolation still must be a valid JSON.
-If a template(s) is given then it's a teamplate (after interpolation) will be used for the operation, not the source walk.
+If a template(s) is given then it's a template (after interpolation) will be used for the operation, not the source walk.

 When walking only is in process, then template interpolation occurs from the walk-path (`-w`):
 ```